ZOE Broadcasting Network: Initial period

 In the 1990s, the frequency rights of Channel 11, under the call letters DWXI-TV in Metro Manila, were given to a joint venture of two influential religious groups: El Shaddai, a Catholic charismatic-based movement headed by Mike Velarde, and Jesus Is Lord Church, an evangelical Protestant ministry headed by Eddie Villanueva.
 Disagreements between the organizations led to a competition for full ownership of the station.
 The Philippine Congress intervened and awarded JIL and Villanueva DWXI.
-Villanueva purchased the channel's remaining stock and assets from Velarde's Delta Broadcasting System (DBS).
+Villanueva consummated the channel's remaining stock and assets from Velarde's Delta Broadcasting System (DBS).

 On April 13, 1998, JIL began its independent broadcast history with the channel's relaunch as DZOE-TV, introducing the new ZOE Broadcasting Network, Inc. and its slogan: "Give Love, Celebrate Life."

 In 1999, Entertainment Network (Enter-net), headed by Benito Araneta, and ZOE entered in a channel-lease agreement that saw Enter-net programming the station's morning and afternoon blocks with CNBC Asia.
 Beginning in 2002, contractual disagreements led to ZOE canceling Enter-net's programming, resulting in the latter's suit against Villanueva.

 In 2001, ZOE TV became the first station to televise the second EDSA Revolution.

 In 2004, Villanueva resigned as ZOE's chairman to become a Philippine presidential candidate.
 After finishing last in the election, he returned to the network and continues to appear on its programs.